-Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous Internal Assessment : 50 Semester End Exa minatior (3 Hours) 50
+Lectures 4 Tutorial ( C Practical 0 Credits 3 Continuous l Internal As sessment : 50 Semester End Exa minatior (3 Hours) 50

 - 1. To take up the basic concepts of sources and effects of Air Pollution - 2.
 The contents involved the knowledge of the effect of metrological parameters on air pollution - 3.
 The contents involved the knowledge of the control of air pollution from particulates - 4.
 To develop skills relevant to control of gaseous pollution and also introduce about Air Quality Management